suk-ws/da4a/README.md

 Current features:

+- Bytes data processing
+  - Convert a singed byte (or a byte array) to a HEX string
 - Scala DSLs provide a way to do more simple jobs easier
   - some commonly used math operator (`/-/`(over), `*^`(pow))
   - extension methods to encapsulate values to scala base data types